eighty9nine/filament-approvals/README.md

 - After you create your first approval create the steps.
 The steps will require that you have already create roles in your admin panel using the spatie/laravel-permission package.

-- You can move to the next step
+- You can move to the next step 😉

+5. Add the approvable actions:

-5. In your resource, add the approvable actions:
+- In your resource table, add the approvable actions

 ```php
 $table